Montgomery Simus

 Profile

-Monty’s interdisciplinary PhD research centres on one of the world’s primary sites of contemporary water cultures in profound conflict: Pebble Mine, Bristol Bay, Alaska.
-His project explores the new, global dependence on rare metals, and how Indigenous and non-Indigenous imperatives intersect within debates on its potential development.
-Primary doctoral supervisor Professor Joy Porter; Secondary Supervisor Professor Andy Jonas, Professor of Human Geography.
+Monty Simus’s interdisciplinary PhD research centres on one of the world’s primary sites of contemporary water cultures in profound conflict: Pebble Mine, Bristol Bay, Alaska.
+His project explores the new, global dependence on energy transition minerals; how Indigenous and non-Indigenous imperatives intersect within debates on their potential development; and what Pebble Mine — one of the largest known undeveloped copper-gold-molybdenum deposits in the world that sits aside Bristol Bay, the world’s largest salmon fishery — can teach the world about growing tensions between decarbonization and conservation.

 For more on Pebble Mine, see here: https://www.bbnc.net/our-corporation/pebble-mine/